chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization/index.md

 ```

 !!! tip
-	Once you specify `supportedAuth` on connector's project level, you might execute `connector-cli info` to see the infromation about them
+	Once you specify `supportedAuth` on connector's project level, you might execute `connector-cli info` to see the information about them

 To see list of all available authorization types supported by our Framework see [Supported authorization types](#authorization-types) section below in this page